MajaScherman/webshop/README.md

 ## Changes to config files when in production.
 Note that the primary usage for some *AMP stacks (such as XAMPP, MAMP, WAMP, etc.) is to easily deploy a friendly developer environment.
 So they are not (out of the box) secure for production use.

-### The fact that you use PHP, and which version, is sent in HTTP header
+### Hide server information
 Security through obscurity -> theoretically bad idea, ok in practice.
-Controlled in php.ini using:
+The fact that you usp PHP and which version is sent in HTTP header.
+To make it harder for an attacker ta attack the site this information can be hidden.

+To hide php information (in php.ini):
 ```
     expose_php=On|Off
 ```